 Fort Sumpter: The first battle of the Civil War was fought here on this Charleston island.

 Tybee Island: Georgia’s premier beach town getaway.
 Again, not in SC, but just a few miles away.

 If you find yourself on South Carolina Beaches you’ve made at least one good choice in your life.
 Charleston is perhaps our country’s greatest city, and the surrounding cities and islands make for exceptional entertainment.

 We hope you’ve found this list inspiring.
 It could have gone on forever 🙂

 To learn more about all the things to do, see, eat, and experience in Charleston SC, be sure to read our Complete Guide to Charleston.

-And if you want to cheat a bit, Savannah, Georgia, might as well join the party since its just over the line.
+And if you want to cheat a bit, Savannah, Georgia, might as well join the party.

 Learn our skills for traveling as a family.
 Get our free e-book PDF and jumpstart your family's journey.